MSFT-Cantro/project-ledger-docs/_bugs.md

 Item#8 ✅ COMPLETED
 The inventory page is using a different layout than the other pages.
 Can you standardize it so that it looks and functions like the other pages.

+Item#9 ✅ COMPLETED
 Update Loading Page background to blue

+Add theme detection to the user device.
+User can still override that change

+Remove Tax Info panel from User Settings as it is no longer needed

+Update the Create and Edit Invetory Page so they are more inline with our current application create and edit.
+Use create and edit client as an exmaples.

+Make it so the search functionality at the top of the page works as expected.
+I can search and it give me the results across clients, projects, quotes, invoices and inventory

+Update the profile dropdown so that it is themed and looks correct in dark mode.

+The input fields on the Create and Edit Client have different animations from fields on the create or edit project fields

+Change the Status dropdown on the Client Page so it works like the one on the invoice page.